droidwayin/GentleDynamics/README.md

 This preset employs surgical compression techniques to solve the common problem of fluctuating dialogue levels in modern movies.
 Unlike traditional loudness normalization that raises the entire volume, often exaggerating noise and crushing impactful sounds, this chain works intelligently without using AutoGain and Equalizer.

 **It does one thing**: it ensures the the dialogue is always clear, while faithfully respecting and preserving the the dynamics and impact of the original soundtrack.
-You get consistent, ***intelligible speech***.
+You get consistent, ***intelligible speech*** closer to EBU R 128 standards.

 **🔊 Set your volume to a level where dialogue feels comfortable to hear.
 The rest of the sound will adjust dynamically**.
 If you have any AutoEQ profile place it above the limiter plugin.